 In the last few weeks Tideway has reached a few key milestones, including the arrival of two more tunnel boring machines with diameters of 8.8 meters, weighing in at over 800 Tonnes.
 As well as this the acoustic shed has been erected, this allows shaft excavation to be more efficient.

-Tideway workers have dug a hole with a 30m diameter, the same size as St Paul’s Cathedral’s dome, which marks the central point of a new 16-mile tunnel.
-The sewer will be split into three parts: east, central and west sections and it’s expected that Tideway will create nearly 5000 sustainable jobs and see almost 20,000 people working on the project in total.
-This includes aiming for one in every 50 workers to be an apprentice, one in every 100 to be an ex-offender, and to have a 50:50 male-female split on the client team.
+It’s expected that Tideway will create nearly 5000 sustainable jobs and see almost 20,000 people working on the project in total.
+This includes aiming for over 400 workers to be apprentices, one in every 100 to be an ex-offender, and to have a 50:50 male-female split on the client team.

 Currently, tunnelling work is well under-way and Tideway workers at the Chambers Wharf site have re-surfaced the site area and are now constructing the diaphragm walls for the shaft.
 Whilst contractor teams will aim to complete the project by late 2022, the rest of the scheme’s timeline looks like this:

 2022: System Commissioning begins